thomas-melville/myNotes/General/Career_Development/Linux/File_Permissions.md

 **suid**
 s is a special type of file permission, suid (Set owner User ID up on execution)

-	when a user executes the file with s it uses the access permissions of the owner rather than the executor
+* when a user executes the file with s it uses the access permissions of the owner rather than the executor
+* can be changed with setuid
+* For security reasons this is generally a bad idea, better to write a daemon program.

 **sgid**
 s is a special type of file permission, suid (Set Group ID up on execution)

-	when a user executes the file with it uses the access permissions of the group rather than the executor
+* when a user executes the file with it uses the access permissions of the group rather than the executor
+* can be changed with setgid
+* For security reasons this is generally a bad idea, better to write a daemon program.

 **sticky bit**
 prevent a user from deleting another users files even if they would normally have permissions to do so.